 What is VO2max?

 The VO2max rate is the maximum rate of oxygen uptake measured in a human during incremental exercise.
-It’s about the oxygen taken up, transported to the cells and, ultimately, utilised.
-Further, it is specified in mL/min/kg and shows how many millilitres of oxygen your body can take up per minute per kg body weight at maximum exercise strain to metabolise it in the cells.
+It’s about the oxygen taken up, transported to the cells and, ultimately, utilized.
+Further, it is specified in mL/min/kg and shows how many milliliters of oxygen your body can take up per minute per kg body weight at maximum exercise strain to metabolize it in the cells.
 Hence, the value shows the endurance performance of an athlete.
 Generally speaking: The higher the VO2max value, the better the athlete’s endurance performance.

 The maximal oxygen uptake (VO2max) is the measure for: